Anuraag03/upi_payment_gateway/README.md

 Replace the IP addresses in the user.py and upi_machine.py with your LAN IP address, you can check IP address by running ipconfig(windows)/ifconfig(Linux/Mac)
 Run the following command:
+Update the BANK_SERVER_IP with the IP of the device running the bank.py script.

 ```bash
 python upi_machine.py